 Precious).
 However, the stories may have a similar background, but they address different issues, with only the heartbreak of a common human condition making them similar.It might be tempting to compare Pariah with another story of a girl discovering herself while in the ghetto (

 She goes to a lesbian bar with her friend Laura (Pernell Walker), an openly butch lesbian.
 Alike is interested in women, but extremely hesitant to have sex with them.
-While she dresses more butch with Laura, she won't in front of her family: her sister Sharonda (Sahra Mellesse), her father Arthur (Charles Parnell) or her mother Audrey (Kim Wayans).
+While she dresses more butch with Laura, she is slightly more feminine in front of her family: her sister Sharonda (Sahra Mellesse), her father Arthur (Charles Parnell) and her mother Audrey (Kim Wayans).

 At first, Alike is openly hostile to Bina, but soon begins to bond with her over their similar taste in music.
 Alike's growing friendship with Bina pushes Laura to the side, which bothers her but who has enough problems of her own to do much about it.
 Needless to say, Bina wants Alike to be her true bosom buddy shall we say, but Lee finds that her first romance (and first sexual encounter) doesn't mean the same thing to one as it does to the other.

-Lee comes into a homeworld in turmoil: Audrey not only suspects that Arthur is having an affair but that Alike is at the very least becoming a man and at worst is a lesbian (obviously corrupted by her wicked friend Laura).
-Alike comes into this household already devastated by the heartbreak of first love lost, having to see her parents engaged in a brutal fight, and finally is forced to come out.
+Lee comes into a home in turmoil: Audrey not only suspects that Arthur is having an affair but that Alike is at the very least becoming a man and at worst is a lesbian, obviously corrupted by her wicked friend Laura.
+Alike, already devastated by the heartbreak of first love lost and having to see her parents engaged in a brutal fight, finally is forced to come out of the closet.
 A horrified and angry Audrey smacks her out of the house.

 This pretty much sums up Pariah: the story of a girl who becomes a woman, not just sexually but emotionally and mentally, who decides to follow the old Shakespearean adage of "to thine own self be true".
-Throughout the film, Alike had been hiding or attempting to conform: with Laura, dressing as much as a man as she could, with Audrey, attempting to be a girl more in line with her ideas of femininity.
+Throughout the film, Alike had been hiding in her attempt to conform: with Laura, dressing as much as a man as she could, with Audrey, attempting to be a girl more in line with her ideas of femininity.
 It isn't until she finally comes out that she does find herself free.

 Midway in the film, Arthur and Alike are talking in the kitchen.
 Arthur, as a policeman, knows about the lesbian bar and who may have been seen there, while Alike, having discovered the joys of first love, yearns to ask her father about what if the romance isn't exactly how he or Audrey would imagine it to be.
 You know they each want to say or ask things that they already know the answers to but would rather not have them said aloud.
-The subtext in how both Parnell and Oduye act out their inner conflict and fears is beautiful.
+The subtext in how both Parnell and Oduye act out their inner conflict and fears is beautiful, so well-crafted.

 Minus Laura's mother, the characters in Pariah are presented as flawed but not heartless or evil.
 Chief among them is Wayans' Audrey.
-You know she is hostile to Laura, but even in this could can see she believes she is doing it for what she sees as protecting her daughter from bad influences.
-Throughout Pariah, Audrey does not come across as brutal or uncaring; far from it: most Audrey's actions are done with a desire to have a closer relationship with Alike, and while we can't excuse the beating Audrey gives Lee when she finally is forced out, you get a sense that a physical reaction is the only outlet this particularly besieged woman has (by having her fears about her daughter confirmed, by her fear and paranoia about Arthur possibly having a mistress, all crash at her.
+You know she is hostile to Laura, but even in this one can see she believes she does what she does for what she sees as protecting her daughter from bad influences.
+Throughout Pariah, Audrey does not come across as brutal or uncaring; far from it: most Audrey's actions are done with a desire to have a closer relationship with Alike; while we can't excuse the beating Audrey gives Lee when she finally is forced out, you get a sense that a physical reaction is the only outlet this particularly besieged woman has.
+The fears about her daughter confirmed, her fear and paranoia about Arthur possibly having a mistress, all crash at her.

-While it shows Rees has a great ear for dialect, I would have had some difficulty without subtitles.
+While it shows Rees has a great ear for dialogue, I would have had some difficulty without subtitles.
 The entire subplot of Arthur's potential affair was never fully answered and appeared more as a way to have Alike come out in the middle of a very strong fight between her parents.
 Finally, the relationship between Alike and Mrs. Alvarado (Zabryna Guevara) I thought was rather underused.
 It might have been that Rees didn't want exact parallels between Mrs. Alvarado in Pariah and Paula Patton's Miss Rain in Precious, but why introduce this mentor if you're not going to use it?

 Pariah has an open ending, but one senses that Alike will find her way, that she will have a future.
 It's on a hopeful note that we leave Pariah, and it's a film that is true and honest on the difference between running and choosing.